Redfall: Development

 Redfall was announced during the Xbox and Bethesda E3 2021 showcase on June 13, 2021.
 The game was developed by Arkane Studios at their Austin, Texas locations, with Roundhouse Studios providing additional assistance and support.
 Co-Creative Director Ricardo Bare stated that the game will continue Arkane's tradition of making each game different from the last, but will still focus on deep worldbuilding and inventive game mechanics.
 On May 12, 2022, it was announced that the release was delayed to the first half of 2023.
 Redfall released on May 2, 2023.
 At launch, 60 FPS was not available on the console versions of the game, with it being added months later in October 2023.

 The PlayStation 5 version was cancelled after Microsoft acquired Bethesda Softworks.

 In May 2024, Microsoft Gaming President of Game Content & Studios Matt Booty announced that all development on Redfall would come to an end with the closure of Arkane Austin.
-Xbox will also compensate players who paid for the Hero DLC.
-On May 30, the developers released one final update that would revamp the Neighborhood and Nest systems, while adding single player pausing and an offline mode.
+Xbox also compensated players who paid for the Hero DLC.
+On May 30, the developers released one final update that revamped the Neighborhood and Nest systems, while adding single player pausing and an offline mode.